mindspore-ai/mindspore/docs/api/api_python_en/mindspore.ops.rst

 ----------------

 .. warning::
-    The following APIs are experimental prototypes that are subject to change.
+    These are experimental APIs that are subject to change or deletion.

 .. msplatwarnautosummary::
     :toctree: ops